 L'Oréal's Employee Human Rights Policy has been developed with input from internal and external stakeholders, including the Danish Institute for Human Rights and experts from the United Nations.
 A particular focus of the policy is on securing a living wage for all L'Oréal employees worldwide.
 The Group will ensure that all employees receive at least the minimum salary set by local law or the applicable collective agreements, and that they receive a living wage that covers their basic needs, calculated in line with best practices.

-As of 1st April 2022, we are paying all of our employees the real living wage in the UK and Ireland based on the calculations of the UK Living Wage Foundation.
+As of 1st April 2022, we are paying all of our employees the real living wage in the UK and Ireland based on the calculations of the UK Living Wage Foundation, and the Living Wage Technical group in the Republic of Ireland.
 The real living wage is higher than the national minimum wage and is independently calculated annually to meet the cost of living.
-This has come into effect for all Beauty Advisors, Distribution Centre employees and intern and apprentice population.
+This has come into effect for anyone previously below and mainly impacts beauty Advisors, Distribution Centre employees, intern and apprentice population.

 In addition to the living wage, the policy establishes concrete standards for topics ranging from freedom of association and prohibition of forced labour to freedom of expression and universal paid vacation.
 Further information about the Employee Human Rights policy can be found at: